 A clinical trial for patients with breast cancer that is locally advanced or includes the chest wall has begun in Canada.
 This study uses a combination of focused ultrasound and radiation.
 This study is only open to Canadian citizens.

 A clinical trial for patients with breast cancer that are planning a surgical resection is underway in Switzerland.

 A clinical trial in Trondheim, Norway is using focused ultrasound to pre-treat patients with metastatic lesions in their liver due to breast cancer before chemotherapy doses.

 A clinical trial in Utrecht, Netherlands is using focused ultrasound for ablation of breast cancer prior to surgical resection.

 A second clinical trial in Utrecht, Netherlands is using focused ultrasound for hyperthermia to help targeted drug therapy for patients with breast cancer.

 Regulatory Approval and Reimbursement

-The Model JC Focused Tumor Treatment System, which is manufactured by Chongqing Haifu Technology, has been approved in Europe for the treatment of breast cancer.
+The Model JC system manufactured by Chongqing Haifu has been approved in Europe, Russia, and China treatment of breast cancer.

-The use of focused ultrasound to treat breast cancer is not yet a procedure universally reimbursed by medical insurance providers.
+Focused ultrasound treatment for patients with breast cancer is not universally reimbursed by medical insurers.

 Merckel LG, Knuttel FM, Deckers R, van Dalen T, Schubert G, Peters NH, Weits T, van Diest PJ, Mali WP, Vaessen PH, van Gorp JM, Moonen CT, Bartels LW, van den Bosch MA.
 First clinical experience with a dedicated MRI-guided high-intensity focused ultrasound system for breast cancer ablation.
 Eur Radiol.
 2016 Feb 6.